Saarthak09/Meme-App/README.md

 # Meme-App

-This is an app which fetches meme from the dank meme subreddit through an api <br>
+This is an app through which users can share memes with their friends <br>
-Users can also share the meme using any messaging application.
+It fetches meme from the "dankmeme" subreddit through an api <br>